tuhoang355/Project4/public/about/index.md

 As for working experience and skills, I consider myself above average when it comes to the technologies or anything having to deal with computer.
 I am currently an Assistant Coordinator for the Teaching Assistant Program and as well as an Assistant System Administrator at my Local Parish in Houston.

+Resume

+TU
+HOANG
+14139 Sunrise Arbor Lane Cypress, Texas 77429 (832)310-9049
+Tuhoang355@utexas.edu

+Objective
+To gain experience that will enhance my personal and professional skills.
+Education
+August 2012- May 2016 	Benjamin O. Davis Senior High School
+			          	      High School Diploma

+August 2016-Present     Biology BSA-Business Administration Minor,                          Austin, The University of Texas at Austin
+			                  Senior, Pre-Med
+			                  Total Hours of Credit: 107
+			                  UT Total Hours of Credit: 64

+Experience
+Our lady of La Vang Parish

+Assistant Coordinator of Teaching Assistant Program Oversee the Teaching Assistant Program, coordinate weekly activities, coordinate teaching schedules.
+Assistant System Administrator
+Data entry and run the grading system that the Catholic school uses.
+Clubs and Volunteering
+University of Texas at Austin
+Lions Club (August 2016-2019)
+-Volunteering at multiple volunteering events on and off campus

+Our Lady of La Vang Parish
+-	(August 2016-Present)
+-	Volunteer weekly at the church catholic school
+-	Gain experience in teaching, leadership, teamwork, and overall management process.